-Here’s about how much you can plan to be responsible for when you’re getting a ductless mini-split.
+Here’s about how much you can expect to pay when you’re getting a ductless mini-split.

-Average Mini-Split Installation
+Average Cost for Mini-Split Installation

-- Installing a concrete slab for the outdoor condenser, $75–$300.
+- Installing a concrete area for the outdoor condenser, $75–$300.

 - Installing a dedicated electrical circuit, $250.

 - Upgrading the electrical panel, $1,200.
-This might be required if you have an older residence.
+This may be necessary if you have an older residence.

-- Spaces you aren’t in very regularly.
+- Areas you aren’t in very often.

-- Rooms with hot and cold spots.
+- Spaces with hot and cold spots.

-- Pricey electric heat from baseboards, wall heaters or radiators.
+- Expensive electric heat from baseboards, wall heaters or radiators.

-- Older houses that don’t have ductwork due to radiator or baseboard heat.
+- Older residences that don’t have ductwork because of radiator or baseboard heat.

-Our Specialists Can Handle All Your Mini-Split Installation Needs
+Our Professionals Can Take Care of All Your Mini-Split Installation Needs